iotdomain/iotdomain-standard/README.md

 ## Credits

-* This project was inspired by the 'homie convention', a convention for home automation that is based on the MQTT bus.
+* This project was inspired by the [homie convention](https://github.com/homieiot/convention), a convention for home automation that is based on the MQTT bus.
 * The openzwave publisher would not have been possible without the work of the 'go-openzwave' library.

 ## License

 This project is licensed under GPL-3.
 Anyone can copy and use this project.
-Any modifications and derivatives of the source must be made public as well for the benefit of the community.
+Any modifications and derivatives of the source must be made public for the benefit of the community.